-Thai coconut shrimp soup is what some people might call, Asian comfort food.
-Spicy, rich, curry-based broth, with fresh shrimp, and vegetables.
+Thai coconut shrimp soup is a delicious, not too spicy, curry-based broth, with fresh shrimp, and vegetables.

 This Thai Coconut Shrimp Soup is one of the first recipes I posted on my site.
 It’s my go-to soup when we want something lighter and healthier for dinner.
 I love recipes that have just a few ingredients, and this is one of them.
 Not only that, it’s ready in under 30 minutes making it a great meal on a busy weeknight.
 (This recipe was originally published on August 12th, 2011, has been updated to contain nutritional values.
 As an Amazon Affiliate, I may earn a small commission on qualifying purchases.)